Before I owned my pontoon boat, I never realized how many important accessories or gadgets I needed.

 Magellan Explorist 510 Marine Edition

-If you are looking for a professional grade GPS, you need to look at the Magellan Explorist 510 Marine Edition (Amazon Price).
-This product is the most expensive out of the three, coming with a 3-inch screen size and touchscreen capabilities.
+If you are looking for a professional-grade GPS, you need to look at the Magellan Explorist 510 Marine Edition.
+This product is the most expensive out of the three, coming with 3-inch screen size and touchscreen capabilities.

 This product comes with some of the most comprehensive and detailed maps in the industry.
 In fact, with Navionics Gold SD Card, you will receive access to any lake or coastal area.
 Consumers also have the opportunity to select from City Navigator.

-My personal favorite part of this product was that 3.2-megapixel camera that comes built into this GPS.
+My personal favorite part of this product was the 3.2-megapixel camera that comes built into this GPS.
 It also has a microphone, so you can save pictures and memos that you create with your voice.

 This product is most certainly suited for professionals that are seeking a heavy-duty GPS.
 If you are seeking a GPS for lakes and rivers, you may want to consider one of the other two products on the list.

 Finding Your Direction

-Perhaps you can agree with me in the beginning of the article when I said that finding the best pontoon boat GPS suited for your lifestyle requires a GPS in itself.
+Perhaps you can agree with me at the beginning of the article when I said that finding the best pontoon boat GPS suited for your lifestyle requires a GPS in itself.
 I hope that now after reading my pontoon boat GPS review, you have learned how to pick a GPS device or even the GPS device for you.

 Don’t forget to ask yourself the important questions that I posted in the article.
 These will help eliminate potential GPS devices and prevent you from spending over budget.
 And, trust me, it’s very easy with GPS devices to spend overboard.

 And, the purpose of a GPS is to keep you on board.